olgakit/feedreader/README.md

 The test results can be found at bottom of the page after the main content.

-Jasmine Tests:
+### Jasmine Tests:

-1. RSS Feed links and titles: ensures that every title is a link and vice versa
+  * RSS Feed links and titles: ensures that every title is a link and vice versa
-2. Menu: ensures that the menu is hidden by default and open upon the initial click on the menu icon, closes upon the subsequent click on the menu icon
+  * Menu: ensures that the menu is hidden by default and open upon the initial click on the menu icon, closes upon the subsequent click on the menu icon
-3. Inital Entries: ensures that the feed is loaded and contains at least one title
+  * Inital Entries: ensures that the feed is loaded and contains at least one title
-4. New RSS Feed Selection: ensures the content update upon the new feed load
+  * New RSS Feed Selection: ensures the content update upon the new feed load

 ## Contributing
-Will review pull requests and accept if it improves game functionality.
+Will review pull requests and accept if it improves testing functionality.

 ## Credits